cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

         │   ├── ip-detect

-2. Run this command on your DCOS setup file to fix a known issue.
+2. Run this command on your DC/OS setup file to fix a known issue.
 This command inserts an argument into the `docker run` command for the container which sets an environment variable for `$TERM`.

         sed -i.bak "s/docker run -i/docker run -i -e \"TERM=linux\"/g" dcos_generate_config.sh

-3. From your root directory, run the DCOS installer shell script on your bootstrapping master nodes to generate a customized DCOS build.
-The setup script extracts a Docker container that uses the generic DCOS install files to create customized DCOS build files for your cluster.
+3. From your root directory, run the DC/OS installer shell script on your bootstrapping master nodes to generate a customized DC/OS build.
+The setup script extracts a Docker container that uses the generic DC/OS install files to create customized DC/OS build files for your cluster.
 The build files are output to `./genconf/serve/`.

             $ sudo bash dcos_generate_config.sh

     **Tip:** For the install script to work, you must have created `genconf/config.yaml` and `genconf/ip-detect`.

-4. From your root directory, run this command to host the DCOS install package through an nginx Docker container.
+4. From your root directory, run this command to host the DC/OS install package through an nginx Docker container.
 For `<your-port>`, specify the port value that is used in the `bootstrap_url`.

         $ docker run -d -p <your-port>:80 -v $PWD/genconf/serve:/usr/share/nginx/html:ro nginx

-5. Run these commands on each of your master nodes in succession to install DCOS using your custom build file.
+5. Run these commands on each of your master nodes in succession to install DC/OS using your custom build file.

-    **Tip:** Although there is no actual harm to your cluster, DCOS may issue error messages until all of your master nodes are configured.
+    **Tip:** Although there is no actual harm to your cluster, DC/OS may issue error messages until all of your master nodes are configured.

     1. SSH to your master node: